CazacuRazvanAndrei/DJK/Lab-09-Single-Host-Networking/Managing-container-port.md

 56e46a14b6f7    nginx:alpine  ...
 0.0.0.0:32768->80/tcp  web
 ```

-Please note that in the preceding output, the /tcp part tells us that the port has been opened for communication with the TCP protocol, but not for the UDP protocol.
-TCP is the default, and if we want to specify that we want to open the port for UDP, then we have to specify this explicitly.
-0.0.0.0 in the mapping tells us that traffic from any host IP address can now reach container port 80 of the web container.
+- **Note**: Please note that in the preceding output, the **/tcp** part tells us that the port has been opened for communication with the TCP protocol, but not for the UDP protocol.
+TCP is the default, and if we want to specify that we want to open the port for UDP, then we have to specify this explicitly. **0.0.0.0** in the mapping tells us that traffic from any host IP address can now reach container port **80** of the web container.
+-
 Sometimes, we want to map a container port to a very specific host port.
-We can do this by using the -p parameter (or --publish).
+We can do this by using the **-p** parameter (or **--publish**).
 Let's look at how this is done with the following command:

 ```
 $ docker container run --name web2 -p 8080:80 -d nginx:alpine
 ```
-The value of the -p parameter is in the form of **<host port>:<container port>**.
-Therefore, in the preceding case, we map container port 80 to host port 8080.
-Once the web2 container runs, we can test it in the browser by navigating to **localhost:8080**, and we should be greeted by the same nginx welcome page that we saw in the previous example that dealt with automatic port mapping.
+The value of the -p parameter is in the form of **`<host port>:<container port>`**.
+Therefore, in the preceding case, we map container port **80**to host port **8080**.
+Once the **web2**container runs, we can test it in the browser by navigating to **localhost:8080**, and we should be greeted by the same nginx welcome page that we saw in the previous example that dealt with automatic port mapping.

-When using the UDP protocol for communication over a certain port, the publish parameter will look like **-p 3000:4321/udp**.
+When using the UDP protocol for communication over a certain port, the publish parameter will look like **`-p 3000:4321/udp`**.
 Note that if we want to allow communication with both TCP and UDP protocols over the same port, then we have to map each protocol separately.